PaddlePaddle/PaddleHub/modules/image/Image_gan/attgan_celeba/README_en.md

     - **Parameter**

-      - data(list[dict]): each element in the list is dict and each field is:
+      - data(list[dict]): Each element in the list is dict and each field is:
           - image (list\[str\])： Each element in the list is the path of the image to be converted.
           - style (list\[str\])： Each element in the list is a string, fill in the face attributes to be converted.